 When you arrive

-If you have successfully completed online enrolment and have collected your card from the Enrolment Support Centre, you can activate it by tapping this on any access point to enter a room or part of a campus building.
-Any member of staff with a Welcome t-shirt or sash will be able to help – just ask!
+If you have successfully completed your online enrolment and have received your access card, you can activate it by tapping this on any access point to enter a room or part of a campus building.

 2. Move in (if relevant)

 If you are moving into university accommodation, the Residential Life Team will send you all the information you need about your moving in date and support you to settle in and get to know your neighbours and your new community.
 More information can be found on the accommodation pages.